-Finding a place - many people work with a property agent to find a home.
+Many people work with a property agent to find a home.
 This may cost around half a month's rent for a 1-year lease, or a full month's rent for a 2-year lease.
 The agent may handle any paperwork or negotiations with the landlord.

 Searching for accommodation independently is also possible.
 You'll find a large selection of listings and useful info on online property search platforms.

-Understanding tenancy terms - in Singapore, tenancy agreements start at a minimum of 3 consecutive months and the length may be negotiable depending on the property.
+In Singapore, tenancy agreements start at a minimum of 3 consecutive months and the length may be negotiable depending on the property.
 You may be asked to pay Stamp, or Lease, Duty on your rental property.
 For leases of 4 years or less, expect to pay 0.4% of the total rent for the period of your lease contract.
 The Inland Revenue Authority of Singapore is a good website to refer to for property taxes and other charges.

-Putting in an offer - a prospective tenant may need to provide a Letter of Intent (LOI) and deposit of two months' rent before signing a tenancy agreement with the landlord.
+A prospective tenant may need to provide a Letter of Intent (LOI) and deposit of two months' rent before signing a tenancy agreement with the landlord.

 Planning long term?
 There are special rules when it comes to foreigners buying property in Singapore.

-The purchase of landed property, such as bungalows and semi-detached houses, is restricted for non-citizens and is subject to approval by the Singapore Land Authority2 on a case-by-case basis.
+The purchase of landed property, such as bungalows and semi-detached houses, is restricted for non-citizens and is subject to approval by the Singapore Land Authority 1 on a case-by-case basis.
 Expats can, however, buy condominiums, but are required to put down a substantial deposit and can expect to pay Additional Buyer's Stamp Duty of a whopping 20%.
 This tax is waived for Singapore citizens if it's their first property.